 Automation with Firely Terminal

 - And continuing from that: What if you could run Quality Control and any other Firely Terminal feature on every commit and Pull Request in Git?
 You would know for each contribution whether the resources are still correct and whether your examples still conform to your spec.
-Soon we will make a template available for putting Firely Terminal in Github Actions or any other Git automation flow.
+We will soon make a template available for putting Firely Terminal in Github Actions or any other Git automation flow.

 Get started with Firely Terminal right now and let us know how it helps your FHIR automation!